TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 24/Ezekiel 24.20.md

 ---

-Then I said unto them, The word of Jehovah came unto me, saying,
+Then I said to them, The word of Yahweh came to me, saying,